twystd/GA144/README.md

 Notes
 -----

-The ColorForth IDE is something only a mother could love (although she *would* have to be an incredibly gentle, forgiving and loving mother).
-The official documentation for the IDE on the other hand is ummm, cryptic in the extreme ?
-Of all the tutorials out there, the [HCC!Forth][hccforth] is the one that gets you up and running with the least loss of hair.
-Just in case it ever goes missing, there is a copy of the webpage in the archive folder (hopefully nobody HCC!Forth minds too much).
+The ColorForth IDE is something only a mother could love (she *would* have to be an exceptionally kind, forgiving and loving mother).
+And the official manual for the IDE is ummm, cryptic in the extreme (?).
+There are several fairly helpful tutorials out there, of which the [HCC!Forth][hccforth] seemed to be the one that gets you up and running with the least loss of hair.
+Just in case it ever goes missing, there is a copy of the webpage in the archive folder (hopefully nobody at HCC!Forth minds too much).

 References
 ----------